Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Introduction

 Lecture 2: Distributed-memory Sparse Direct and Hybrid Solvers.
 In this lecture, we will present some implementation techniques used in developing scalable parallel factorization based sparse solvers for distributed-memory parallel machines.
 We will use the software libraries SuperLU, PDSLin and STRUMPACK to illustrate the design choices and the actual performance on modern parallel architectures.
 Particularly, we will demonstrate how to reduce inter-process communication and synchronization.

-} Efficient solutions of large-scale, ill-conditioned and indefinite algebraic equations are ubiquitously needed in numerous computational fields, including multiphysics simulations, machine learning, and data science.
+} Efficient solutions of large-scale, ill-conditioned and indefinite algebraic equations are ubiquitously needed in numerous computational fields, including multiphysics modeling and simulations, machine learning, and data science.
 Because of their robustness and accuracy, direct solvers are crucial components in building a scalable solver toolchain.
+The field of sparse factorization-based solvers is vast and has been active since the 1970s.
+It evolved from classical Gaussian elimination to combinatorial techniques that control fill-in and memory use.
+Early ideas focused on ordering and factorization strategies to minimize fill (notably nested dissection and minimum-degree orderings) and on scalable factorization forms (LU, Cholesky, multifrontal and, later, supernodal approaches).
+These ideas were embodied in portable software packages, most notably pioneered in SPARSPACK~\cite{sparspak1981} and Harwell Subroutine Libraries~\cite{scott2023}.
+Since then, a vast amount of research has been conducted and many more portable and robust software packages were developed, see a partial list in~\cref{sec:software}.
+For orientation, classic references include~\cite{georgeliu81,davisbook2006,dufferismanreid2017}.

-In this article, we will review recent advances of sparse direct solvers along two axes: 1) reducing communication and latency costs in both task- and data-parallel settings, and 2) reducing computational complexity via low-rank and other compression techniques such as hierarchical matrix algebra.
+In this chapter, we will focus mostly on the developments in the distributed memory and GPU programming environments.
+We will review recent advances of sparse direct solvers along two axes: 1) reducing communication and latency costs in both task- and data-parallel settings, and 2) reducing computational complexity via low-rank and other compression techniques such as hierarchical matrix algebra.
 In addition to algorithmic principles, we also illustrate the key parallelization challenges and best practices to deliver high speed and reliability on modern heterogeneous parallel machines.